Phishing Isn't Dumb Anymore: Here's Why Training Still Fails

 Unrealistic Simulations

-Many simulations don�۪t reflect the complexity of real attacks.
-Without realistic scenarios, employees fail to recognize modern phishing attempts.
-Realism improves retention and response rates.
+Many phishing simulations don’t reflect the complexity of real attacks.
+Without realistic, high-stakes scenarios, employees fail to recognize modern phishing attempts.
+Realism in training significantly improves recognition and response rates.

 How Phishing Has Become More Sophisticated

 Gone are the days of obvious typos and suspicious links.
-Today�۪s phishing emails are personalized, urgent, and often indistinguishable from legitimate communications.
-Attackers use social engineering and advanced technologies to bypass both human and machine defenses.
+Today’s phishing emails are personalized, urgent, and often indistinguishable from legitimate communications.

 Spear Phishing: Targeted and Dangerous

-Spear phishing is more focused and dangerous than generic phishing.
-Attackers research specific individuals, leveraging details from public sources to craft convincing messages.
-This makes it even more difficult to detect and more likely to succeed.
+Spear phishing is a more focused and dangerous variant of phishing.
+Attackers research specific individuals or organizations, using details from public sources like LinkedIn or company websites to craft convincing messages.

 Building a Better Phishing Defense